Cambridge University Boat Club Facilities

 - CULRC (lightweight men)

-This exciting new boathouse will facilitate the best possible on-water training for all Cambridge crews.
-With four bays and plenty of space for all three clubs and their equipment, the boathouse will also enable on-water lactate testing and maximise our use of The Great Ouse.
+This new boathouse facilitates the best possible on-water training for all Cambridge crews.
+With four bays and plenty of space for all three clubs and their equipment, the boathouse enables the best possible use of athletes’ on-water time on The Great Ouse.

 Crabtree Boat Club, Putney